erasmus-without-paper/ewp-specs-api-mobility-search/README.md

 Request parameters
 ------------------

-Parameters MUST be provided either in a query string (for GET requests), or in the `application/x-www-form-urlencoded` format (for POST requests).
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

-### Default (no parameters)
+### `sending_hei_id` (required)

+An identifier of the institution which is the master of the Outgoing Mobility objects we want to search through.
+This parameter MUST be required by the server even if it covers only a single institution.
+It is *not* repeatable.

+### `limit` (optional)

+Positive integer of `none`.
+Default is **20**.

-By default (when no parameters are supplied), the server is REQUIRED to return **all** Outgoing Mobility objects, including the ones from ancient history, and filtered only by the *access rights* of the caller.
+If `none` is given, the server is REQUIRED to return **all** Mobility objects (match the criteria imposed by other parameters, if any were given).
+This list can be huge, but it will allow the clients to fetch the complete list of Mobility identifiers (to facilitate full replication).

-Parameters described below are used to *filter* these default data sets.
-Clients SHOULD use these parameters in order to make the responses smaller.

 ### `iia_id` (repeatable, optional)

 A list of Interinstitutional Agreement identifiers.
-If given, then the results returned MUST contain only such Outgoing Mobility objects whose IIA matches **any** of the `iia_id` identifiers.
+If given, then the results returned will be filtered and they MUST contain only such Outgoing Mobility objects whose IIA matches **any** of the `iia_id` identifiers.

-This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
-The server is REQUIRED to process all of them.

-### `sending_hei_id` (repeatable, optional)

-A list of institution identifiers.
-If given, then the results returned MUST contain only such Outgoing Mobility objects whose sending institution matches **any** of the `sending_hei_id` identifiers.

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.